-ANSI/ASHRAE/IESNA Standard 90.1-1999 Energy Standard for Buildings except Low-Rise Residential Buildings (hereafter referred to as ASHRAE 90.1-1999 or 90.1-1999) was developed in an effort to set minimum requirements for the energy efficient design and construction of new commercial buildings.
-The State of Michigan is considering adopting ASHRAE 90.1-1999 as its commercial building energy code.
+ANSI/ASHRAE/IESNA Standard 90.1-2001 Energy Standard for Buildings except Low-Rise Residential Buildings (hereafter referred to as ASHRAE 90.1-2001 or 90.1-2001) was developed in an effort to set minimum requirements for the energy efficient design and construction of new commercial buildings.
+The State of Tennessee is considering adopting ASHRAE 90.1-2001 as its commercial building energy code.
 In an effort to evaluate whether or not this is an appropriate code for the state, the potential benefits and costs of adopting this standard are considered in this report.
 Both qualitative and quantitative benefits and costs are assessed.
 Energy and economic impacts are estimated using the Building Loads Analysis and System Thermodynamics (BLAST) simulations combined with a Life-Cycle Cost (LCC) approach to assess corresponding economic costs and benefits.
-Michigan currently has ASHRAE Standard 90A-1980 as the statewide commercial energy code; thus, many of the requirements of ASHRAE 90A-1980 were used as a baseline for simulations.
+Tennessee currently has ASHRAE Standard 90A-1980 as the statewide voluntary/recommended commercial energy standard; however, it is up to the local jurisdiction to adopt this code.
+Because 90A-1980 is currently the recommended standard, many of the requirements of that standard were used as a baseline for simulations.

-The energy simulation and economic results of the building prototypes chosen for this study suggest that adopting ASHRAE 90.1-1999 as the commercial building energy code in Michigan would provide positive net benefits to the state relative to the building and design requirements prescribed in ASHRAE 90A-1980.
-For most requirements, the adoption of ASHRAE 90.1-1999 increases first costs, but decreases annual energy costs.
-The overall impact is that the ASHRAE 90.1-1999 standard has positive net benefits relative to the requirements of ASHRAE 90A-1980.
+The energy simulation and economic results of the building prototypes chosen for this study suggest that adopting ASHRAE 90.1-2001 as the commercial building energy code in Tennessee would provide positive net benefits to the state relative to the building and design requirements prescribed in ASHRAE 90A-1980.
+For most requirements, the adoption of ASHRAE 90.1-2001 increases first costs, but decreases annual energy costs.
+The overall impact is that the ASHRAE 90.1-2001 standard has positive net benefits relative to the requirements of ASHRAE 90A-1980.

-A discussion is also provided to explain additional decreases in energy that result from ASHRAE 90.1-1999 requirements that were not included in the quantitative modeling analysis.
-In addition, if ASHRAE 90.1-1999 were adopted as code in its entirety, which includes the addition of commercial building renovation, it could further increase the energy efficiency of commercial buildings.
+A discussion is also provided to explain additional decreases in energy that result from ASHRAE 90.1-2001 requirements that were not included in the quantitative modeling analysis.
+In addition, a discussion of current commercial building practices in the Tennessee region is included to provide further insight regarding the potential benefits and costs of updating building energy code requirements.

-Finally, ASHRAE 90.1-1999 provides some qualitative improvements over the ASHRAE 90.1-1989 standard that makes adoption more desirable.
-For example, ASHRAE 90.1-1999 is written in more mandatory, enforceable language, which makes it easier to enforce.
+Finally, ASHRAE 90.1-2001 provides some qualitative improvements over the ASHRAE 90.1-1989 standard that makes adoption more desirable.
+For example, ASHRAE 90.1-2001 is written in more mandatory, enforceable language, which makes it easier to enforce.
 It also improves the format of many of the reference tables so that it is easier to follow and, therefore, easier with which to comply.